-If you lose personal property at Cauldwell campus, contact the Customer Contact Team where staff will check whether it has been handed in.
-If you have lost property at Shuttleworth campus contact Student Services.

-If you find any item of lost property please take it to the Customer Contact Team at Cauldwell or Student Services at Shuttleworth.

-The Bedford College Group does not accept liability for students' personal belongings.
+If you lose personal property in College, contact the Customer Contact team, where staff will check whether it has been handed in.
+If you find any item of lost property please take it to the Customer Contact team.
+Tresham College does not accept liability for students' personal belongings.